mvysny/mvysny.github.io/_posts/2021-1-2-mvc-mvp-mvvm-no-thanks.md

 However, all of those MVx patterns have the following fundamental flaws:

-* You can split your code three way (M V and C) but not any further, unless you go sub-controllers, sub-models and sub-views.
-That way lies insanity.
+* You can split your code into exactly three pieces: M, V and C. You can't split the code into more pieces even if you wanted to, unless you go sub-controllers, sub-models and sub-views.
+That way lies insanity though.
 * It is fucking complicated.
 You need to read shitload of [MVP](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) articles and books (which often contradict each other), just to be able to maintain a MVP codebase.